mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 export PUBSUB_SUB=otel-log-sub
 ```

-Create or determine an existing Google Cloud project which can be used for this experiment.
+Create or identify an existing Google Cloud project which can be used for this experiment.
 Export its name into an environment variable.

 ```
 export GOOGLE_CLOUD_PROJECT=<YOUR-CLOUD-PROJECT-NAME>